 How Mathematics is Taught

 In our pre-formal classes, maths is mainly taught through continuous provision, Attention Autism sessions and each child's own Individual Support Plan (ISP) target.
 This allows for the children to access maths through a fun, exploratory and engaging way.
 It also gives children the chance to become intrigued in their maths learning, wanting to take part and develop their skills further.
 Through their focused ISP target the children work on the skills most important for their development.
-Throughout the children's maths lessons there will be a focus on one of the Hayfield aims which are important for our children e.g. independence or taking turns.
+Throughout the children's maths lessons there will be a focus on their social skills which are important for our children e.g. independence or taking turns.

 In our semi-formal classes, maths is mainly taught through ISP's and small group practical learning.
-In these class children are starting to make an adjustment to follow more of a lesson structure, however, they may be very short bursts of teaching and learning and smaller groups with practical and engaging tasks.
-Throughout the maths lessons there will still also be a focus on one of the Hayfield aims, as above, however instead of turn taking it might be a focus on sharing a mathematical game, building on both sets of skills.
+In these class children are starting to make an adjustment to follow more of a lesson structure, however, they may be very short bursts of teaching and learning and smaller groups, with practical and engaging tasks.
+Throughout the maths lessons there will still also be a focus on social skills, as above, however instead of turn taking it might be a focus on sharing a mathematical game, building on both sets of skills.